MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ### Automated data pipeline

-1. Deploy the arm template for Data Factory creation for MultiTenant by performing the following steps:
+1. Deploy the arm template for data factory creation for MultiTenant by performing the following steps:

     1. Launch the azure portal for the subscription that you will use.
     1. Search for and open **Deploy from a custom template**.